chipweinberger/flutter_blue_plus/packages/flutter_blue_plus/README.md

 FBP use 1.X.X style versioning.

-For bigger, riskier, or breaking changes we'll bump the minor version. e.g. `1.34.X` -> `1.35.0`.
+For bigger, riskier, or minor breaking changes we'll bump the minor version. e.g. `1.34.X` -> `1.35.0`.

 Large breaking changes are not expected at this point.
 The API is stable.